ethereum-oasis-op/baseline/README.md

    - This docker container first deploys both the Registry contract and the OrgRegistry contract.
    - Then it registers a Buyer and 3 Supplier organizations.
 The corresponding `/config/config-${role}.json` files are updated with the newly deployed contract addresses.
 2. run `docker-compose up`
-   - Alternatively, run this command to only start the subset of containers needed for integration tests: `docker-compose up sol-compile jest ganache radish34-ui radish-deploy radish-api-buyer radish-api-supplier1 radish-api-watch mongo-buyer mongo-seed geth-bootnode geth-miner-1 geth-node messenger-buyer messenger-supplier1`
+   - This will start all `radish` containers.
+Alternatively, run this command to save resources and only start the subset of containers needed for integration tests: `docker-compose up ganache radish-deploy radish-api-buyer radish-api-supplier1 radish-api-watch geth-bootnode geth-miner1 geth-miner2 geth-node messenger-buyer messenger-supplier1`
    - Wait about 10 seconds to give containers time to complete their initialization routines
-3. run `npm run test` to run integration tests
+3. run integration tests: `npm run test`

 ## Troubleshooting